Easy Fudge Recipe made with just four ingredients for a smooth and delicious chocolate treat!

 Notes

 To Make Ahead.
-Chocolate fudge is the perfect make-ahead treat or dessert.
-They keep well in an airtight container in a cool place for up to a week or in the refrigerator for up to 3 weeks.
+Prepare as directed.
+Store in an airtight container in a cool place for up to a week or in the refrigerator for up to 3 weeks.

 To Store.
-You can store fudge in individual squares or as a whole block of fudge.
-If storing as individual pieces, place waxed paper between the layers of fudge in an airtight container.
-If storing the whole block of fudge, wrap the fudge well with plastic wrap.
+You can store fudge in individual squares or as a whole block.
+For individual pieces, place waxed paper between the layers of fudge in an airtight container.
+For a whole block, wrap the fudge well with plastic wrap.
 Store in a cool place for up to a week or in the refrigerator for up to 3 weeks.

 To Freeze.
-Chocolate fudge freezes beautifully.
-Simply allow the fudge to harden in the refrigerator as instructed in the recipe.
-Then, either cut the fudge into individual pieces or freeze as a whole block of fudge.
-To freeze already cut into piece, place waxed paper between the layers of fudge in an airtight, freezer-safe container.
-To freeze a whole block of fudge, wrap well with plastic wrap and then wrap well with foil.
-Freeze for up to 3 months.
+Allow the fudge to harden in the refrigerator as instructed in the recipe.
+Then, either cut the fudge into individual pieces or freeze it as a whole block of fudge.
+To freeze as individual pieces, place waxed paper between the layers of fudge in an airtight, freezer-safe container.
+To freeze a whole block of fudge, wrap it well with plastic wrap and then with foil.
+Then place in an airtight, freezer-safe container and freeze for up to 3 months.
 To serve, remove from the freezer and allow to thaw overnight in a cool place.

 Favorite Fudge Flavors (Optional Mix-ins)